-Just starting out with our meal plans?
+Just starting out with our free meal plans?
 Start here!
-Below you’ll find helpful information about how they work, what our planning process looks like, and what to expect each week.
+Below you'll find helpful information about how they work, what our planning process looks like, and what to expect each week.

-🔗 Quicklinks to relevant pages
+🔗 Quicklinks to meal plan info

 - Keep a stocked pantry/freezer and shop it first, replenishing at the best price